Cauliflower Mashed “Potatoes” Recipe

 - freshly ground black pepper

 - snipped chives

-- Separate the cauliflower into florets and chop the core finely.
+Separate the cauliflower into florets and discard the core.

 Bring about 2 cups of water to a simmer in a pot, then add the cauliflower.
 Cover and turn the heat to medium.
 Cook the cauliflower for 12-15 minutes or until very tender.